 *Living expenses will need to be calculated at a 5% higher rate if the student plans to live on their own and not with a family member.
 Please note, that these figures are estimates and are subject to change without notice.

-The proper financial documentation should be a bank statement indicating the current account balance demonstrating the minimum required amount as shown above on the "Total Expense" line.
-The financial documentation must be dated within 5 months.
-If providing a Business account, you will need to provide two forms of documentation.
-We will need an original Business account statement and also a letter issued directly from the banking institution indicating the name of the Business account holder.
+The proper financial documentation should be a bank statement with a current account balance that shows the minimum required amount noted above on the "Total Expenses" line.
+The financial documentation must be dated within five months.
+If providing a business account, you will need to provide two forms of documentation.
+We will need an original business account statement and a letter issued directly from the banking institution indicating the name of the business account holder.

-If you are receiving government financial aid or will take a student loan from your home country, you must submit an original document verifying those funds.
-Please be aware that the College of DuPage does not offer financial assistance to International students.
+If you are receiving government financial aid or taking a student loan from your home country, you must submit an original document verifying those funds.
+Please be aware that College of DuPage does not offer financial assistance to international students.

-Strict Immigration regulations severely restrict the employment of foreign nationals residing in the United States.
-Therefore, you must have the adequate finances to support yourself while you are a student at the College of DuPage.
-On-campus employment is possible for F-1 International students, however opportunities may be limited.
+Strict immigration regulations severely restrict the employment of foreign nationals residing in the United States.
+Therefore, you must have adequate finances to support yourself while you are a student at College of DuPage.
+On-campus employment is possible for F-1 international students, however, opportunities may be limited.